Argonum-Clever2/mike/README.md

 C++ version: C++11

-R Language version: 3.2.2 or higher
+R Language version: 3.2.2 or above but not exceed 4.0

 python version: 3.6 or higher